Lynching: Nigeria

 The practice of extrajudicial punishments, including lynching, is referred to as 'jungle justice' in Nigeria.
 The practice is widespread and "an established part of Nigerian society", predating the existence of the police.
 Exacted punishments vary between a "muddy treatment", that is, being made to roll in the mud for hours and severe beatings followed by necklacing.
 The case of the Aluu four sparked national outrage.
 The absence of a functioning judicial system and law enforcement, coupled with corruption are blamed for the continuing existence of the practice.

 Kenya

-There are frequent lynchings in Kenya, often as a mob executes a person they feel is guilty.
-McKee (2021) is written largely with reference to a Kenya Lynchings Database that includes reports of over 2,900 lynched persons for Kenya for the years ca. 1980-2021.
+There are frequent lynchings in Kenya.
+McKee (2024) is written largely with reference to a Kenya Lynchings Database that includes reports of over 3,100 lynched persons for Kenya for the years ca. 1980–2024.
 That number, however, is just a fraction of the total for that period, which may well exceed 10,000.